Will the mold spores produce more mold?

 Mold is a problem for landlords for more than just that.
 It’s an additional risk to you because mold can spread and damage the property and even carpet and furniture depending on where it spreads.

-Are free mold inspections a scam?
+Is a free professional mold inspection a scam?

 We touched on this earlier since it’s the major question, but let’s talk about it in more detail now.